Wide-band timing of GMRT discovered millisecond pulsars: Introduction

-The upgraded GMRT (uGMRT, \cite{2017CSci..113..707G}) is one of the most sensitive radio telescopes at low radio frequencies and it can cover a frequency range from 120 to 1460 MHz.
-The GMRT being a IPTA telescope can provide sensitive low-frequency timing measurements, which are already demonstrated by \cite{2020arXiv200908409J} with the legacy GMRT and \cite{2021arXiv210105334K} with the uGMRT.
-Band-3 of the uGMRT (i.e. 300 to 500 MHz) with its large fractional bandwidth provides a facility for very accurate in-band DM estimates.
-Assuming frequency independent DM \citep{2016ApJ...817...16C}, precise DM measurements obtained from this band can be used to correct for dispersive delays in simultaneous high-frequency timing data.
-According to the radiometer equation \citep{2012hpa..book.....L}, a larger observing bandwidth results in a higher signal-to-noise ratio (S/N) pulse profile promising better DM precision.
-However, at low frequencies, radio frequency interference (RFI), scintillation, and scattering affect the pulse detection significance.
-Also, the intrinsic pulse profile can evolve significantly with frequency.
-The standard narrow-band timing technique \citep{2012hpa..book.....L} uses a single frequency averaged template to generate times-of-arrival (ToAs) for different sub-bands within the observing bandwidth.
-The narrow-band technique doesn't account for any frequency-dependent effects.
-It works adequately at high frequencies with smaller fractional bandwidth where the frequency-dependent effects are negligible. \cite{2014ApJ...790...93P} (along with \cite{2014MNRAS.443.3752L}) describes the simultaneous wide-band ToA and DM measurement technique using a frequency-dependent template. \cite{2019ApJ...871...34P} developed a principal-component-decomposition based modeling of pulse profiles as a function of frequency, which is an input to the wide-band ToA+DM measurement technique.
-All of these are implemented in a package called ``$\it{PulsePortraiture}$"\footnote{ \url{https://github.com/pennucci/PulsePortraiture}} \citep{2016ascl.soft06013P}.
+The standard narrow-band (NB) timing technique {\citep{2021ApJS..252....4A}} uses a single frequency averaged template to generate ToAs for different subbands within the observing bandwidth.
+The NB technique doesn't account for any frequency-dependent effects.
+It works adequately at high frequencies with smaller fractional bandwidth where the frequency-dependent effects {within the band are less compared to lower frequencies with larger fractional bandwidth.} {\cite{2014ApJ...790...93P} and \cite{2014MNRAS.443.3752L}} describes the simultaneous wide-band (WB) ToA and DM measurement technique using a frequency-dependent template. \cite{2019ApJ...871...34P} developed a principal-component-decomposition based modeling of pulse profiles as a function of frequency, which is an input to the WB ToA and DM measurement technique.
+All of these are implemented in a package called ``$\textit{PulsePortraiture}$"\footnote{ \url{https://github.com/pennucci/PulsePortraiture}} \citep{2016ascl.soft06013P}.
 Using {\textit{PulsePortraiture}$^{\ref{pulse_portraiture}}$}, we can estimate the ToA and DM simultaneously at a high precision with frequency-dependent template.

+{\cite{2021ApJS..252....5A} reported} WB timing results for 47 NANOGrav MSPs with a range of frequency coverage: 1.4 GHz (with a bandwidth of $\sim$ 600 MHz), 800 MHz (with a bandwidth of $\sim$ 186 MHz) and 430 MHz (with a bandwidth 25$-$50 MHz).
+The detailed comparisons with NB timing results for these MSPs establish the potential of WB timing in achieving higher timing and DM precision.